Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 3. Hitting the start button of timed subtests only when the child attempts the first item (not when the enumerator says “Begin”).

+4. Connecting to a wireless network and synchronizing/uploading results.

 An example training agenda and topics that are important to cover is included in Annex 1.